JJNod88/jjn-pp2-tbc/README.md

     * Fix: I had my user win, draw and loss functions added incorrectly. see bug 7.
 This fixed it.

 * When clicking my buttons, it wasn't incrementing the score every time.
-    * Fix: I had my functions inside an individual if/else/else if statement, so it was only checking one particulsr piece of logic.
+    * Fix: I had my functions inside an individual if/else/else if statement, so it was only checking one particular piece of logic.

 * I added innerHTML to the results display but nothing was happening.
 I tried query selector, element by id etc.
     * Fix: I hadn't called the game function.

-* When there is a draw, it duplicates the chosen button, even though i am just declaring userClicks in the innerhtml and the draw functions parenthese.
+* When there is a draw, it duplicates the chosen button, even though i am just declaring userClicks in the innerhtml and the draw functions parentheses.
-    * Fix: I had both userClick and computerChooses in the function parenthese on the actual Logic of the game (theGame function).
+    * Fix: I had both userClick and computerChooses in the function parentheses on the actual Logic of the game (theGame function).
 I removed these also, and it worked!.

 * I wanted to add some text colour to the result section that correlated to the result.
-I added a classList, but it wasnt changing color:
+I added a classList, but it wasn't changing color:
     * Fix: Because it was a class, i added the '.' - but removing this meant it worked.

 * When i added colour to my result wording, it stayed there.
     * Fix: setTimeOut function helped with this

 * I have created a Score Limit function.
 However it makes my win, lose draw functionality inactive.
     * Fix: My scores increment is based on a string.
-When looking for user score === 10, it wasnt registering.
+When looking for user score === 10, it wasn't registering.
 I added '10' for a string and it worked.

-* I have created a Round tally funciton - It is incrementing the total round score after a score of 10 is reached, but not by 1 as expected, by 2/4/6.
-So if ends up that i lost three times in a row ion opaoper, it adds by 3.
+* I have created a Round tally function - It is incrementing the total round score after a score of 10 is reached, but not by 1 as expected, by 2/4/6.
+So if ends up that i lost three times in a row, it adds by 3.
 If i lost on one paper, it adds by 1.
 This is the bug,
     * Fix: I had the resetGame() function within a setTimeOut function which was in both my userWin and userLoses functions.
 I put the resetGame function outside of the setTimeOut function and tested it. it now works!

-* Added addiitonal function to reset the game after 3 rounds have been run.
-It doesnt reset, and allows the rounds won score to increase incorrectly by simply clicking on one of the buttons (it should stop at 10 and not increase)
+* Added additional function to reset the game after 3 rounds have been run.
+It doesn't reset, and allows the rounds won score to increase incorrectly by simply clicking on one of the buttons (it should stop at 10 and not increase)
     * fix: I removed the timeOut function.

 * When 3 rounds won is reached, it is not resetting both scores to 0.
     * Fix: I was only updating the rounds won inner HTML individually, so when user or comp reached 3, it was only resetting its own score.
-When i included both in each of the if else, it worked and reset both 'Rounds won' incriments.
+When i included both in each of the if else, it worked and reset both 'Rounds won' increments.

 ### Unfixed Bugs